About Hempstead Elementary

-Hempstead is a primary school serving approximately 557 K-6 children.
+Hempstead Elementary is a primary school serving approximately 500 K-6 children.
 We take great pride in the diversity of our population.
-Collaboratively, we will create an environment which fosters life-long learning in an ever-changing, richly diverse society.
-We will enable children to meet high standards of learning by providing a well-balanced curriculum that ensures children's cognitive, creative, and social growth, with an uncompromising commitment to excellence.
-We guarantee that all children will advance to higher levels of learning to meet the challenges of the 21st century.
+Collaboratively, we create an environment which fosters life-long learning in an ever-changing, richly diverse society.
+We enable children to meet high standards of learning by providing a well-balanced curriculum that ensures children's cognitive, creative, and social growth, with an uncompromising commitment to excellence.
+We guarantee that all children who attend school on a regular basis, and participate in their learning, will advance to higher levels of learning to meet the challenges of the 21st century.

-**a bilingual school-community liaison who reaches out to our major non-English-speaking groups, and
+- a bilingual school-community liaison who reaches out to our major non-English-speaking groups;

-**Building Community Family Nights where we promote a spirit of community and enhanced home-school connections.
+- Building Community Family Nights where we promote a spirit of community and enhance home-school connections.
 Additionally, families engage in relevant interdisciplinary activities that integrate the New York State Standards.

 At Hempstead, we have collaborative relationships with special parent groups which meet the needs of our various ethnic populations.
 We further support the rich diversity in our school through cultural arts programs sponsored by our PTA, and keep alive the "Multicultural Spirit" with a committee dedicated solely to Cultural Arts Awareness.
 Our local police department sponsors our Adopt-A-Cop program.
 It strives to build a trusting relationship between children and police, while teaching safety and survival skills.
 We're involved with the Retired Seniors Volunteer Program, which provides us with additional support for our students.
 In addition, our districtwide VISION program boasts over 200 volunteers who have become reading partners with our students.